wymeditor/wymeditor/docs/writing_plugins/api.rst

     The return value of ``editor.rawHtml()``.
 ``savedSelection``
     A Rangy saved selection, if anything is selected.
+    The ``win`` and the ``doc``  properties are deleted, instead of referencing the window object and the document object, respectively.
+    In order to provide this as an argument to Rangy's ``restoreSelection``, these must be reassigned.

 It may include more things in the future.